olindgallet/oo-scraper/README.md

 Note on scrapers
 ==========
-Ideally I think the best way to do most scrapers is to do each one from scratch; each web page is different so it's hard to do get good data using an all-purpose solution.
+Ideally I think the best way to do most scrapers is to do each one from scratch; each web page is different so it's hard to get good data using an all-purpose solution.
 However, there are some tasks that I think are suitable such as getting all of a specific type of tag.
 For a challenge, try modifying the provided code to get all outbound links (links not on the page domain) on a page.